Judge vacates conviction of man imprisoned nearly 3 decades

 ST. LOUIS (AP) — A Missouri judge on Tuesday overturned the conviction of a man who has served nearly 28 years of a life sentence for a killing that he has always said he didn’t commit.

-Before announcing his decision, Mason said that in weighing the case, there had to be “reliable evidence of actual innocence — evidence so reliable that it actually passes the standard of clear and convincing.”

-A court official said after the hearing that Johnson would be “processed out” but should be available soon outside of the courthouse.

-St. Louis Circuit Attorney Kim Gardner filed a motion in August seeking Johnson’s release, prompting a hearing in December before Mason.
+St. Louis Circuit Attorney Kim Gardner, who filed a motion in August seeking Johnson’s release after an investigation her office conducted with help from the Innocence Project convinced her he was telling the truth, applauded the ruling.

-“Today the courts righted a wrong – vacating the sentence of Mr. Lamar Johnson, following his wrongful conviction in 1995,” Gardner said in a statement after Tuesday’s hearing.
-“Most importantly, we celebrate with Mr. Johnson and his family as he walks out of the courtroom as a free man.”

-Gardner said she’s “pleased that Mr. Johnson will have the opportunity to be the man and member of community that he desires.”

-The Missouri attorney general’s office argued at the December hearing that Johnson should remain in prison.
+“Mr. Lamar Johnson.
+Thank you.
+You’re free,” she said before the gathered press.

+Gardner said this is a time for Johnson to spend with his attorneys and family.

+Johnson plans to reconnect with his family and enjoy experiences he was denied for most of his adult life while locked up, his lawyers said.

+“While today brings joy, nothing can restore all that the state stole from him.
+Nothing will give him back the nearly three decades he lost while separated from his daughters and family,” they said.
+“The evidence that proved his innocence was available at his trial, but it was kept hidden or ignored by those who saw no value in the lives of two young Black men from the South Side.”

-Johnson was convicted of murder for the 1994 fatal shooting of Marcus Boyd.
+Johnson was convicted of murder for the October 1994 killing of Marcus Boyd, who was shot to death on his front porch by two masked men.
 Police and prosecutors blamed the killing on a dispute over drug money.
-From the outset, Johnson maintained his innocence, saying he was with his girlfriend miles (kilometers) away when the crime occurred.
+Johnson maintained his innocence from the outset, saying he was with his girlfriend miles (kilometers) away when the crime occurred.

-Gardner said an investigation conducted by her office with help from the Innocence Project convinced her that Johnson was telling the truth.

-Johnson testfied at the December hearing that he was with his girlfriend on the night of the crime, except for a few minutes when he stepped outside of the home of a friend to sell drugs on a corner several blocks from where the victim was killed.
+Johnson testified at a December hearing that he was with his girlfriend on the night of the crime, except for a few minutes when he stepped outside of the home of a friend to sell drugs on a corner several blocks from where the victim was killed.

 Johnson’s girlfriend at the time, Erika Barrow, testified that she was with Johnson that entire night, except for about a five-minute span when he left to make the drug sale.
 She said the distance between the friend’s home and Boyd’s home would have made it impossible for Johnson to get there and back in five minutes.